anyaanyab/anyaanyab/README.md

 - hi💞️
-- currently working on a Python project for uni!✨
+- currently coding files for my university projects!✨

 <!---
 anyaanyab/anyaanyab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.